-The preparation of financial statements in conformity with United States ("U.S") generally accepted accounting principles ("GAAP") requires management to make estimates and assumptions that affect the amounts reported and, accordingly, ultimate results could differ from those estimates.
-In particular, the novel coronavirus ("COVID-19") pandemic had a material adverse impact on our results for the year ended December 31, 2020, and we expect it to continue to have a material adverse impact on our results for an indeterminate length of time.
-Management is making estimates and judgments in light of these circumstances, and this period, as well as upcoming periods, are unlikely to be comparable to past performance or indicative of future performance.
+The preparation of financial statements in conformity with United States ("U.S.") generally accepted accounting principles requires management to make estimates and assumptions that affect the amounts reported and, accordingly, ultimate results could differ from those estimates.
+In particular, the coronavirus ("COVID-19") pandemic had a material adverse impact on our results for the years ended December 31, 2021 and 2020 when compared to periods prior to the onset of the pandemic, which was in early 2020, and it may continue to have an adverse impact in future periods.
+As such, the years ended December 31, 2021 and 2020 when comparable to periods prior to the onset of the pandemic or to other periods affected by the pandemic and are not indicative of future performance.
+Management has made estimates and judgments in light of these circumstances.